tilt-dev/tilt.build/docs/choosing_clusters.md

 ### Cons

 - The local registry setup is still new, and changing rapidly.
 You need to be using Tilt v0.12.0+
 - If Tilt can't find the registry, it will use the much slower `kind load` to load images.
+(This con is mitigated if you use Kind with a local registry, as described in the instructions linked above.)

 ---